Loop corrections in Minkowski spacetime away from equilibrium. Part II. Finite-time results: Discussion

 \acknowledgments

-We especially thank Daniel Boyanovsky for many insightful discussions.
+We especially thank Daniel Boyanovsky for many insightful discussions and comments on an earlier version of this paper.
 We also thank Brenden Bowen, Yi-Zen Chu, Mark Hertzberg, and Lorenzo Sorbo for useful conversations.
 N.~A. and S.~C. were supported by the Department of Energy under award DE-SC0019515.
 S.~B. was supported by the National Science Foundation under award PHY-1505411, the Eberly research funds of Penn State, and the Urania E. Stott Fund of The Pittsburgh Foundation.